headdetect/its-a-twitter/README.md

 Media would be a large portion of this application and having to load the assets from a single source would take forever.
 We would need to store the different medias in different edge nodes around the world so it could be loaded quicker.
 This would allow users in different parts of the world to load the assets as if it were being served from a few miles away (because it would be)

 The absolute best solution would be to duplicate all media being uploaded to every edge node.
-But alas, money doesn’t grow on trees and housing that amount of data in every edge node is just a logistical nightmare.
+But alas, money doesn't grow on trees and housing that amount of data in every edge node is just a logistical nightmare.
 So as we break it down, there are a few major issues with this solution.
-Can’t store that much data and don’t have the bandwidth to duplicate **every** asset to **every** edge node.
+Can't store that much data and don't have the bandwidth to duplicate **every** asset to **every** edge node.

 So a potential solution for this would be to create a classification for each user to determine how far their audience reach goes and how many users might see a piece of media.
-Someone in a small village in Europe probably isn’t going to be looking at that picture a local politician posted in Utah.
+Someone in a small village in Europe probably isn't going to be looking at that picture a local politician posted in Utah.
 We can keep the image local to the audience that it will *most likely* reach.

 Subsequently, if that politicians image sparks some rage and it goes viral, we would have more incentive to cache that image in more and more edge nodes.
 We would need to employ a strategy of storing images in some edge nodes only after someone requests it.

-### Testing

-Testing is an after thought in too many applications.

-## In retrospect

-I'd change how we do the HTTP Server logic to use goroutines.
-I probably would avoid doing RESTFul things and just stick.
-The database store option ended up being a lot more work than it was worth

-## How to build the app
+# How to build the app

 [See the build docs](BUILD.md)